Pylons/pyramid/docs/narr/views.rst

 ensure that the currently authenticated user possesses that permission against the :term:`context` before the view function is actually called.
-Here's an example of specifying a permission in a view configuration using :meth:`pyramid.configuration.Configurator.add_view`:
+Here's an example of specifying a permission in a view configuration using :meth:`pyramid.config.Configurator.add_view`:

 .. code-block:: python
    :linenos:

-   # config is an instance of pyramid.configuration.Configurator
+   # config is an instance of pyramid.config.Configurator

    config.add_view('myproject.views.add_entry', name='add.html',
                    context='myproject.models.IBlog', permission='add')